 More than 5 million people suffer from Asthma in the UK, so it's surprising that it's often not taken as seriously as it should be.
-As a result, many sufferer's condition is badly controlled, leading to poor quality of life and sometimes death.
+As a result, many sufferers find that their condition is badly controlled, leading to poor quality of life and sometimes death.

-So we've put together this essential guide to help people understand the condition better, helping them to spot the signs, avoid the triggers and apply the treatments quickly and correctly.
+So we've put together this essential guide to help people understand the condition better.
+We help you to spot the signs, avoid the triggers and apply treatments quickly and correctly.

 What is Asthma?